Vertical vs Horizontal: Choosing the Right Laminar Flow Hood

 Disadvantages

-- Downward air flow can disturb smaller samples or open solutions in the workspace, as the air flow is aimed directly at the work bench.
+- Downward air flow can disturb smaller samples or open solutions in the workspace, as the air flow is aimed directly at the bench.

 - Contaminants on your gloves or airborne particles can be carried onto samples on the work bench.
 The risk of user contamination is increased with a vertical air flow.